Onward (film): Plot

 Long ago, in a world inhabited by mythical creatures, magic was commonplace, although it was difficult to master.
 As technology progressed over the centuries, magic became obsolete and eventually fell out of use.

 In the modern day, Ian Lightfoot is a teenage elf struggling with self-confidence; his older brother Barley is an enthusiastic and impulsive role-playing gamer.
 Their father Wilden died shortly before Ian's birth, and their mother Laurel has a new boyfriend, centaur police officer Colt Bronco, whom the brothers dislike.
-On Ian's sixteenth birthday, Laurel gives the boys a gift from Wilden: a magical staff, a rare Phoenix gem, and a letter describing a "visitation spell" that can resurrect Wilden for one day.
+On Ian's 16th birthday, Laurel gives the boys a gift from Wilden: a magical staff, a rare Phoenix gem, and a letter describing a "visitation spell" that can resurrect Wilden for one day.
 Ian succeeds in casting the spell but is interrupted by Barley before completing it; consequently, only the lower half of Wilden's body reforms before the gem disintegrates.
 The brothers embark on a quest to acquire another gem and finish the spell before sunset, taking Barley's beloved van "Guinevere".
 Laurel discovers the boys have gone missing and sets out after them.

 Seeking a map to the gem, the brothers visit the Manticore's Tavern with Wilden in tow.
 The tavern, once a gathering place for would-be adventurers, is now a family restaurant managed by the Manticore ("Corey").
 During an argument with Ian over the map, Corey realizes how mundane her life has become and drives out her customers in a fit of rage, accidentally setting fire to the map and the restaurant.
 The only remaining clue to the gem's location is a children's menu suggesting Raven's Point, a nearby mountain.
 Soon after the boys leave, Laurel arrives and befriends Corey; Corey warns her that the brothers' journey may awaken a curse that can only be defeated by her special sword, which the women steal from a pawn shop.